Jersey City and Harsimus Cemetery

 Jersey City and Harsimus Cemetery is a historic rural cemetery located in Jersey City, New Jersey.
-It was established in 1829 by the first cemetery company founded in the State of New Jersey and is the size of 6 acre.
+It was established in 1829 by the first cemetery company founded in the State of New Jersey and covers an area of 6 acre.
 The cemetery is an early example of Garden Style landscape cemeteries.
 The cemetery fell into disrepair and was abandoned in 2008.
 A volunteer group has since been founded to maintain the cemetery.

 The location of the cemetery was used as an ammunition bunker for the War of 1812 and was a site of skirmishes in 1780 during the Revolutionary War.

-Since 2011 goats are used for weed control during the summer.
+Since 2011, goats are used for weed control during the summer.

 Events

 In order to raise funds for the upkeep of the grounds and caretaker facilities, the all-volunteer organization has partnered with local groups to produce year round events.
 Events include: